Doctors reveal probable cause of mysterious child hepatitis

-UKHSA investigations “increasingly” suggest rise child hepatitis is linked to adenovirus infection.
+Investigations ‘increasingly’ point to F41 strain of adenovirus after string of sudden cases around world

-A total of 111 cases of sudden Hepatitis in children have been identified within the UK with “increasing” evidence that the problem is linked to a virus called adenovirus.
+At least 111 cases of sudden Hepatitis in children have now been identified in Britain, doctors have revealed as amid “increasing” evidence the problem is linked to adenovirus.

-The UK Health Security Agency has said it cannot rule out other causes such as Covid, which it is also investigating but that adenovirus had been indentified within 40 out of the 53 cases so far tested for it.
+The UK Health Security Agency said it cannot rule out other possible causes such as Covid, which it is also investigating, but that adenovirus had been indentified in 40 out of the 53 cases so far tested for it.

-Out of the cases identified within the UK a total of 81 are of children in England, 14 in Scotland, 11 in Wales and five in Northern Ireland, with the majority of patients under five years old.
+In Britain, the cases have been counted at 81 in England, 14 in Scotland, 11 in Wales and five in Northern Ireland, with the majority of patients under five years old.

-No children within the UK have so far died, it has been confirmed.
-This comes after the World Health Organisation said there had been 169 cases globally with at least one child who had died with “acute, severe” Hepatitis.
+No children in the UK have died, it was confirmed, after the World Health Organisation said there had been 169 cases globally with at least one child who had died from the illness.

 Eleven children have so far required a “super urgent” liver transplant within the last three months due to the virus.

-This represents a surge in transplant need within the UK where there is usually less than 80 children’s liver transplants each year and of those no more than 15 of the “super urgent” category.
+It represents a surge in transplant need in Britain, where there are usually fewer than 80 children’s liver transplants each year.

 Officials are investigated whether there is a “cofactor” affecting young children which is causing normal adenovirus infections to be more severe or triggering an specific immune response.
 This includes increased suscepatbility due to lack of prior exposure to the viruses, a prior Covid infection, or a current Covid infection.